Todd Kerns: 2016–2017: Toque, The Age of Electric, live DVD, Kiss Kruise, etc.

 In 2016, Kerns joined Brent Fitz, and Cory Churko in the Canadian cover band Toque.
 Toque played the 2018 Juno Fest and walked the red carpet.
 He also released a studio album TKO with Reed Shimozawa (from Zuckerbaby) in 2016.

 Kerns appeared in two of Michael Sweet's music videos in 2017.
 In May that year he joined with People for Animals at The Basement Nashville for a charity show raising over $10,000 for spaying and neutering of animals in the area.

-In 2017 Kerns and the rest of The Age of Electric did a cross country 20th anniversary reunion tour.
+In 2017, Kerns and the rest of The Age of Electric did a cross country 20th anniversary reunion tour.
 Kerns also joined the cast of Raiding the Rock Vault for the 2017 run in Branson, Missouri.
 He was also a part of the 1000 show celebrations in Las Vegas.

 In 2017, Kerns released his first live DVD Live at the B-side Lounge Toronto.
 Guitar World Magazine awarded Kerns with the Platinum Award for his 2017 Prestige Todd "Dammit" Kerns Anti-Star VI guitar.

 In 2017, Kerns joined Bob and Bruce Kulick on the Kiss Kruise 2017, after appearing on Bob's solo record Skeletons in the Closet Late that year he performed with Dizzy Reed's (from Guns and Roses) side project Hookers & Blow.

 2018–2019: Living the Dream, Kiss Kruise, B.C.
 Entertainment Walk of Fame, etc.

-June 17 Slash announced the "Living the Dream 2018" tour.
-On July 25 the single "Driving Rain" was released; the album was released in September 2018.
+On June 17, Slash announced the "Living the Dream 2018" tour.
+On July 25, the single "Driving Rain" was released; the album was released in September 2018.

 Kerns joined Brent Fitz, Zach Throne and Bruce Kulick on the Kiss Kruise Decades at Sea.

 In 2018, Kerns received a star on the B.C.
-Entertainment Walk of Fame, and appeared in the independent film "The Whiskey Man and the Rider".
+Entertainment Walk of Fame, and appeared in the independent film The Whiskey Man and the Rider.